nicpittman/tropical_pacific_carbon_export/readme.md

      ncrename -v date,t spco2_MPI_SOM-FFN_v2018.nc
      ```

    - Climate indicies MEI, PDO, EMI, SOI are included in the repository.
-Scripts to download are included in 6, however not essential, and will need some processing to be opened by pandas.
+Scripts to download are included in 6, however not essential, and will need some manual processing in excel to be opened by pandas properly.

-   - Re EMI.
+   - Regarding EMI.
 The original data file was downloaded from: http://www.jamstec.go.jp/aplinfo/sintexf/DATA/emi.monthly.txt which has now changed to: http://www.jamstec.go.jp/virtualearth/data/SINTEX/SINTEX_EMI.csv.
 This is reflected in the scripts.

 8. a - Processes all of this data into the mooring timeseries.
 This is an inefficient script (ie. will take days to run), and I would implement this differently if I was to rewrite this. **Because it is so inefficient, a parallelised version (7b) has been produced to be run** on the Australian supercomputer GADI/NCI but still takes 6 cores and 6 hours (or can be run on 6 or 3 native cores).
 Oops for pandas inefficiencies.
 Be aware here.
-I recommend using 7b (And submitted with `run_combiner.sh` if you need to que this up.
+I recommend using 7b (And submitted with `run_combiner.sh` if you need to queue this up.
 This shell script will need modification for your system.
-If you have 6 CPU cores accessible, you can run it like normal.)
+If you have 6 CPU cores accessible, you can run it you usually would.)

-8. Is a cleanup script with miscellaneous cleanup functions that i have added on add hoc during development.
+8. Is a cleanup script with miscellaneous cleanup functions that i have added on ad-hoc during development.
 For example, CAFE was released late in the development process, and a function will plug this (and SST) into the Mooring timeseries.
 Another part finds ENSO events, and another function converts the mooring csvs into an easy to use netcdf file.
 These have been debugged but may still contain system specific problems.

-   1. You will need to change some filepaths if anything breaks.
+   1. You may need to change some hard-coded file paths if anything breaks.
    2. The carbon conversion( `carbon_uatm_to_grams()`) takes a long time, and I get killed on the supercomputer login nodes, for I assume memory.
 This can be made into its own script and submitted very easily if you have this problem.
 Again, not entirely necessary as the relevant files are provided.
-Two versions are provided.
+Two versions are provided (*pco2_grams.nc* and *pco2_grams_tempcorrected.nc*) .
 We want the normal and not temperature corrected version.

 9. Are plotting scripts as discussed above.

    a.
-Figure 1 - Comparison of NPP, and fratios at mooring locations
+Figure 1 - Comparison of NPP, and f-ratios at mooring locations

    b.
-Integrated plot showing timeseries for CO2 and the CAFE * Laws2011a product.
+Integrated plot showing time series for CO2 and the CAFE * Laws2011a product.

    c.
 Seasonal decomposition.
 This script also includes Figure 4, ENSO and seasonality.